arsenalgunnershubert777/MedTime/README.md

 - using video and timer features

 ## Repository Information/Installation and Testing:
-You will need the MTI app inventor app on android or your computer to test this.
+You will need the MIT app inventor app on android or your computer to test this.
 The source files cannot be read through github.

 ## Contributors:
 - Hubert Zhao